nonken/hurricane/README.md

 Each of the services come with a pipeline, staging and production environments.
 Things like SSL and `http` to `https` redirection come out of the box 🎉.

-> ⚠️ This is work in progress and regularly updated.

 ## Usage
 There are only a few prerequisites for you to spin up this stack.